 The Social Media Ban: Staying informed

 What do we know about the social media ban?
-Who’s affected, when might it happen and how will it work?
+Who’s affected, when will it happen and how will it work?
 Let’s break it down and explore what it means for you.

 Social media is always a lively topic of discussion.
 There’s no doubt that for many of us, social media has become integrated into our daily lives.
 It provides us with laughs, inspiration, connection, but it also comes with some of the tougher stuff like bullying or content we might not have wanted to see.